djplaner/blog/docs/2015/01/13/this-year-its-all-about-the-connections/index.md

 ---
-title: "This year it&#039;s all about the connections"
+title: This year it's all about the connections
 date: 2015-01-13 10:54:56+10:00
 categories: ['bad']
 type: post